bigmlcom/python/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~

 To find relations between the field values you can create an association
 discovery resource.
-If you don't select one, the association will use
-the last field of the dataset as objective
-field.
-The only required argument to create an association is a dataset id.
+The only required argument to create an association
+is a dataset id.
 You can also
 include in the request all the additional arguments accepted by BigML
 and documented in the `Association section of the Developer's